NAME in sign language

 Q: "What is the name sign for MARY (or any personal name)?"

-A: Use fingerspelling for personal names.
-Name signs are independent from spoken-language personal names on one's birth certificate.
-Name signs are gifted by Deaf people to members of Deaf community.
+A: Fingerspelling for personal names is the only translation.
+Because, name signs are independent from spoken-language personal names on one's birth certificate.
+Name signs are created and gifted by Deaf people to members of Deaf community.
+Deaf parents also give name signs to their children.

 [Note: ASL writing is not an official standard.
 This sign language writing remains in a state of open space to allow room for experiment, evolution, and improvement.]